1. What and who is ORCID?

 With the aid of an ORCID iD, researchers can be clearly identified.
-For institutions this entails a gain in visibility of research.
-Publications list can be easily created and managed.
+For institutions, this entails a gain in visibility of research.
+Publication lists can be easily created and managed.
 By appointing so-called "trusted parties", publication metadata can be automatically transferred to the researchers' ORCID records, if necessary also to the institution's own repository.

-4. What are my benefits of getting and using an ORCID iD?
+4. What are the benefits of getting and using an ORCID iD?

 Publications and applications bearing your ORCID iD are thus clearly assigned to your authorship.
 This increases visibility and appreciation of your publications.

 Many publishers and funding organisations have already started to request an ORCID iD - still on a voluntary basis - when submitting their manuscripts and research proposals.
 Use your ORCID iD when submitting a manuscript to a publisher.
-If the publication receives a DOI (via Crossref or DataCite) and the ORCID iD is stored in the metadata, a notification will be sent to the ORCID inbox.
-You will then be asked for permission whether Crossref or DataCite may automatically update the ORCID record on publication.
-So you can easily keep your ORCID record up to date.
+If the publication receives a DOI (via Crossref or DataCite) and your ORCID iD is stored in the metadata, a notification will be sent to your ORCID inbox.
+You will then be asked for permission whether Crossref or DataCite may automatically update the ORCID record on the publication.
+In this way, you can easily keep your ORCID record up to date.

-If you deposit your ORCID iD in ZORA and link your publications to it, you can simply create via ORCID iD your publication list, which you can then integrate on your website.
+If you deposit your ORCID iD in ZORA and link your publications, you can simply create your publication list via ORCID iD, and then integrate the list on your website.

 Many bibliographic databases can be searched by ORCID iD – hence, searching for specific authors is simplified.